Pikalex04/mkds-nw/about.md

 title: About
 ---

-This is an example page!

-Actually, it has the same layout of a post...
+# The Site
+This site is here with the only purpose to easily host some stuff.

+# The Theme
+Special thanks to [Abhinav Saxena](https://github.com/abhinavs), creator of this sexy theme, [Moonwalk](https://github.com/abhinavs/moonwalk).